Arrive Athens, Greece

 Crete | Cultural Immersions & Minoan Treasures

-Disembark in Heraklion this morning, and choose from three expert-led shore excursions.
-You may visit the reputed Archaeological Museum, discovering its Minoan art and artifacts from the Neolithic period to Roman times.
-Procced to Knossos, where you pay a guided visit to King Minos’ imposing Minoan palace, which dates back to the 15th century BC.
-Explore its countless rooms and passageways, as well as its theater.
-See the king’s throne in what’s said to be Europe’s oldest throne room.
-Following some refreshments, take a scenic drive through the hilly countryside to a traditional Cretan village.
-Stroll along the narrow, paved streets, meeting with local craftsmen and visiting workshops that specialize in weaving, bread-making and blacksmithing.
-Then, sit down to an authentic Cretan lunch in the picturesque village square.
-Guests may instead visit the Historical Museum of Heraklion, which showcases the cultural heritage of Crete, from Byzantine through modern times.
-Continue on a walking tour of the city, seeing fabled Lion Square and 25th of August Street, a paved pedestrian boulevard fringed with stunning neoclassical architecture.
-After some time at leisure, drive to the towering fortress, where you take a guided tour.
-Then, set out on a scenic drive to a typical Cretan village, where you interact with residents and local artisans before joining fellow guests for a lunch of local specialties.
-Finally, guests may choose to visit Heraklion’s renowned Archaeological Museum, followed by a scenic drive to a hilltop farm, where you learn how farmers raise goats, make cheese and grow olives.
-Attend a handson cooking demonstration, kneading bread and making local dishes with produce collected from the farm.
-Then, have lunch on the terrace overlooking the fields and sea.
-As your excursion of choice comes to a close, drive to the port town of Rethymnon, where you may take a leisurely stroll through the charming streets.
-Then, rejoin your luxury vessel.
-As you ply the Aegean, benefit from enriching onboard presentations, such as a photography session with tips to capture Greece’s beautiful sights and landscapes, or an archaeology discussion that brings the singular architecture and ruins to light.
+Disembark in Heraklion this morning and join one of three expert-led shore excursions.
+Choose to visit the famous Archaeological Museum, discovering its Minoan art and artifacts from the Neolithic period to Roman times.
+Proceed to Knossos for a guided visit to King Minos’s imposing Minoan palace, which dates back to the 15th century BC, and then sit down to an authentic Cretan lunch.
+Alternately, visit the Historical Museum of Crete, which showcases the cultural heritage of Crete from the Byzantine Empire through modern times.
+Soak in living history during a walking tour of the city, seeing fabled Lion Square and 25th of August Street with its stunning neoclassical architecture.
+After some time at leisure, set out on a scenic drive through the island and enjoy a lunch of local specialties.
+You may also choose to visit Heraklion’s renowned Archaeological Museum, followed by a scenic drive to a hilltop farm.
+Learn how to make cheese and grow olives; attend a hands-on cooking demonstration, kneading bread and making local dishes; and then enjoy lunch on the terrace overlooking the fields and sea.
+Each excursion concludes in the charming port town of Rethymnon.

 Santorini | Volcanic Vistas

-Disembark in Athinios this morning, taking in magnificent views of the caldera.
-Today, choose from three engaging shore excursions.
-Perhaps participate in a guided visit to the archaeological site of Akrotiri, exploring its meticulously preserved houses, streets, squares and workshops, covered with volcanic pumice since 1600 BC and then excavated in the 20th century.
-Next, drive to the charming town of Oia.
-Built on a steep slope of the caldera, it’s marked by white homes, blue church domes and narrow streets.
-After a guided tour, enjoy time at leisure in the unique surroundings.
-Alternately, guests may take a short boat ride to the island of Nea Kameni, taking in views of Oia and Fira, noting the towns’ white homes and blue-domed structures.
-Ascend the still-active crater during a guided hike, learning about the volcano’s history as you go.
-Then, sail to the thermal springs of Palea Kameni, where you may swim in the warm waters.
-Instead, oenophiles may opt for a scenic drive through hilly Santorini, learning about the particulars of vine cultivation on the windy, dry island.
+Reach Santorini and take in magnificent views of the caldera.
+Partake in a guided visit to the Bronze Age settlement of Akrotiri, its houses, streets, squares and workshops all meticulously preserved in volcanic pumice since the 16th century BC.
+Those looking to stretch their legs can take a short boat ride to the island of Nea Kameni to ascend the still-active crater on a vigorous guided hike, learning about the volcano’s history as you go.
+Then, sail to the thermal springs of Palea Kameni, where you may enjoy a swim.
+Wine lovers can sample the famed wines of the island with a scenic drive through hilly Santorini, learning about the particulars of vine cultivation on the windy, dry island.
 Visit a local winery to experience Santorini’s winemaking process firsthand.
-Proceed to the 19th-century Argyros Mansion, a beautifully preserved, privately owned home.
-After the visit, sit down to a wine presentation and sample an array of specially selected local vintages.
-Each of the excursions end in Fira, where you may enjoy time at leisure in the picturesque town, perhaps shopping or exploring on your own.
-Rejoin your vessel at leisure.
-At sunset, bid farewell to Santorini, and enjoy dinner aboard.
+Later, sit down to a wine presentation and sample an array of selected local vintages.
+The afternoon is at leisure in the towns of Oia or Fira, which are dotted with white homes and blue-domed structures.